deepyaman/kedro-accelerator/README.md

 The following conditions must be true for Kedro-Accelerator to speed up your pipeline:

 - Your pipeline must not use transcoding.
-- Your project must use `SequentialRunner`.
+- Your project must use either `SequentialRunner` or `ParallelRunner`.

 ### Example